Policy Engine¶

 # With custom policy directory

-terratidy policy --policy-dir ./policies
+terratidy policy --policy-dirs ./policies

 # Show policy input (for debugging)